 Our instruction begins by concentrating on building efficient swimmers.
-Throughout the week, campers participate in an extensive program of swimming fitness, quality water time, daily stints in the weight room for older campers, dry land conditioning, and strength-training lectures from great athletes and professional coaches.
+Throughout the week, campers participate in an extensive program of swimming fitness, quality water time, daily stints in the fitness center, dry land conditioning, and strength-training lectures from great athletes and professional coaches.
 Each evening, campers engage in organized recreation.

 The goal is to instill in every athlete the idea that discipline and hard work not only pay off but also can be great fun.
 Campers are given the opportunity to excel because they take home all of the necessary knowledge needed to be the best they can possibly be.
 The ultimate reward to any swimmer is a PERSONAL BEST (PB).

 Our staff are carefully chosen for their qualities of experience, maturity, energy, and enthusiasm.
 And, as Coach Good says, they are “dedicated to personal bests in their personal life as well as their athletic life.”

 All USSC coaches eat with the campers, live in the campers’ dorms, participate in the evening recreation, and are a part of campers’ lives for 24 hours a day.
 Our coaches are all outstanding athletes and experienced teaching professionals.

 Swimming is a part of their everyday life.
 We train every instructor in our technique of teaching and training competitive swimmers.
 Our high standards of selection and training have brought together a hard-working staff “second to none” in our field.